chinapedia/wikipedia.abstract.en/Page/Molecule.md

 Covalent

-Covalent_bond_hydrogen.svgs share the two electrons]] Covalent bond is a chemical bond that involves the sharing of electron pairs between atoms.
+s share the two electrons]] Covalent bond is a chemical bond that involves the sharing of electron pairs between atoms.
 These electron pairs are termed _shared pairs_ or _bonding pairs_, and the stable balance of attractive and repulsive forces between atoms, when they share electrons, is termed _covalent bonding_.[14]

 Ionic

-NaF.gif and fluorine undergoing a redox reaction to form sodium fluoride.
+and fluorine undergoing a redox reaction to form sodium fluoride.
 Sodium loses its outer electron to give it a stable electron configuration, and this electron enters the fluorine atom exothermically.]]

 Ionic bonding is a type of chemical bond that involves the electrostatic attraction between oppositely charged ions, and is the primary interaction occurring in ionic compounds.
 The ions are atoms that have lost one or more electrons (termed cations) and atoms that have gained one or more electrons (termed anions).[15]
 This transfer of electrons is termed _electrovalence_ in contrast to covalence.
 In the simplest case, the cation is a metal atom and the anion is a nonmetal atom, but these ions can be of a more complicated nature, e.g. molecular ions like NH₄⁺ or SO₄^(2−).
 Basically, an ionic bond is the transfer of electrons from a metal to a non-metal for both atoms to obtain a full valence shell.